taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 );
 ~~~~~~~~

 That's it.
 Now every action should be visible in your browser's developer console when dispatching them.
-And thus your state changes become more predictable as developer without logging every action yourself.
+And thus your state changes become more predictable when developing without logging every action yourself.

 The `applyMiddleware()` functionality takes any number of middleware: `applyMiddleware(firstMiddleware, secondMiddleware, ...);`.
 The action will flow through all middleware before it reaches the reducers.
 Sometimes, you have to make sure to apply them in the correct order.
 For instance, the `redux-logger` middleware must be last in the middleware chain in order to output the correct actions and states.